johannschopplich/kirby-blurry-placeholder/README.md

 ## Usage

+### As Kirby Image Block

+Each Kirby site is tailored to its use-case, thus this plugin won't add a block by default.
+Instead, take a look into the provided [image block example](blocks/image.php) to get an idea of how to implement blurry placeholders within blocks.

+Of course, you can just copy the block into your `site/snippets/blocks` folder of your current Kirby project and adapt it to your needs afterwards!

-### … As `(blurryimage: …)` Kirbytag
+### As `(blurryimage: …)` Kirbytag

-This plugin doesn't extend the core `(image: …)` Kirbytag, but builds upon it.
-So all of the options present are available in the plugin's Kirbytag as well.
+This plugin doesn't overwrite the core `(image: …)` Kirbytag, but builds upon it for a custom tag.
+Thus, all of the options present in Kirby's `(image: …)` tag are available in the plugin's tag as well.

 The `(blurryimage: …)` tag:

 - Encodes a blurry image placeholder as URI in the `src` attribute.
 - Sets the original image's URL as `data-src` or a set of responsive images as `data-srcset`.
 - Adds a `data-lazyload` attribute for selection by the lazy loading library.

-Example use within a KirbyText field:
+Example use within a [KirbyText](https://getkirby.com/docs/reference/text/kirbytags) field:

 ```
 (blurryimage: myimage.jpg)